pepmartinez/keuss-server/README.md

 keuss-server comes with mocha tests, runnable with the usual `npm test`.
 It expects a local running redis server, and a local running mongodb server (just as they are once installed in ubuntu, for example)

 ## Configuration
-Keuss-server comprises basically a set of keuss cleint objects plus an express app to manage them; as such, it works largely as if it were any other keuss app
+Keuss-server's core functionality is provided by a set of keuss client objects, plus a REST iterface (express) and a STOMP layer on top; as such, it works largely as if it were any other keuss app

-This concerns more specifically to the stats and signaller providers used: if the defaut ones are used (backed by memory and therefore bound to a single process) the keuss-server will work pretty much fune, but will be totally self-contain: the queues could be used externally, but only in a degraded state where the stats are not updated and no signalling is present (see keuss' docs for more info)
+This concerns more specifically to the stats and signaller providers used: if the defaut ones are used (backed by memory and therefore bound to a single process) the keuss-server will work pretty much fine, but will be totally self-contain: the queues could be used externally, but only in a degraded state where the stats are not shared and no signalling is present (see keuss' docs for more info)

 It is recommended to use a shared-state stats and signaller such as redis; in this way all the queues are effectively shared, and one can fire seeral keuss-server instances (or use external keuss clients) that would work as a single cluster.

 The config is kept in a config.js file, with this schema:
-* `http.port`: port to listen in, defaults to 3444
+* `http.port`: port to listen to for HTTP interface, defaults to 3444
 * `http.users`: all http is protected with Basic Auth; this specifies an object containing the user:password pairs
+*  `stomp.port`: port to listen to for STOMP clients, defaults to 61613
+*  `stomp.keepalive_interval`: period in millisecs for the timeout checks, defaults to 2000.
+The stomp stack would check all active connections every so millisecs to see if a keepalive is needed, or a connection is to be closed
+*  `stomp.read_timeout`: millisecs of inactivity that would cause a connection to be deemed dead, when no session is yet opened or when the client states it will send no keepaives.
+Defaults to 12000
 * `backends`: the queue backends to connect to; they define instances of keuss queue factories, and follow this schema:
   * `factory`: a name for the factory
   * `disable`: whether to disable it, defaults to false
   * `config`: the keuss config for the queue factory

-keuss-server allows all backend types offered by keuss v.
-1.3.4: redis-list, redis-ordered, mongo-simple and mongo-pipeline.
+keuss-server allows all backend types offered by keuss v1.3.7: redis-list, redis-ordered, mongo-simple and mongo-pipeline.
 However, the pipeline-specific operations are not yet supported by keuss-server

-Keuss-server comes with a sample config.js
+Keuss-server comes with a sample config.js with queues of the 4 types supported by keuss, using local redis & mongodb servers

 ## Web Console
 If you're running keuss-server in localhost, and the http.port is set to 3456, open a browser at `http://localhost:3456` and you will get a simple web console showing a table with all the queues found and information about them